basisproject/paper/src/02-regional-socialism-overview.md

 - Payment is automatically deducted from the company capital pool and transferred to workers hourly.
 - All worker income is taxed by a regionally-defined amount.
 - All sales are taxed by a regionally-defined amount.
 However, sales to companies outside of the region and sales to companies inside the region are separate, and as such it would be possible to tax internal sales at 0% and external sales at some low value (such as 0.1%) to incentivize in-region economic activity.
-- Colleges and trade schools are regionally-operated and subsidized.
+- Colleges and trade schools are regionally-owned and subsidized.
 Students pay a (regionally-decided) percentage of the operational cost of the school they attend while they are enrolled.
 - Regionally-owned colleges/trade schools are wait-listed, favoring new students or those who have not been to school in N years (N being decided regionally).
 Wait-listing allows determining demand (to hire more teachers or expand facilities), as well as balancing the need for re-training new careers with excessive and unnecessary schooling.
 - Apartments are regionally-owned and rented out at-cost, or some regionally-decided percentage above cost (cost being property tax, maintenance, and administration).
 Housing is wait-listed, allowing collective measure of demand.
 - Home ownership is not restricted or managed by the region, although if more regional housing is desired, homes may be purchased by the region and rented out.
 - All members of the region will be paid a social dividend.
 This is a (regionally-decided) percentage of regional profits realized through taxation, public bank interest, and non-member usage of regional services (such as housing).
 The dividend is paid monthly.

-Probably the most important thing to note here is that (non regionally-operated) companies can extract profit from the products they sell, but they can only use that profit to expand production (via hiring, buying more inputs to production) or make production more efficient (automating various aspects of production, buying more efficient machinery, etc).
+Probably the most important thing to note here is that (non regionally-owned) companies can extract profit from the products they sell, but they can only use that profit to expand production (via hiring, buying more inputs to production) or make production more efficient (automating various aspects of production, buying more efficient machinery, etc).
 More details on this in the "Company profits" section below.

 Another thing you may notice is that a lot of things happen in the above model as if by clockwork (workers are paid hourly from the company pool, products and jobs are listed, etc).
 The goal of this model of socialism is not to just provide a blueprint, but to actually provide the open-source software that will be used as the backbone of its functioning.
 Things like tracking workers' hours, buying and selling products and services, job listings, etc will all be tracked in this distributed software system that lets not only people participating in a region engage in commerce, but also lets people in different regions engage via a federated network.
 In other words, someone from the San Francisco region will be able to see job listings in the New York region, and a Houston region company can see and buy products from a Minneapolis region company.